 Address normalization will clean up the data in most cases and if this was just a data entry mistake and there is no 13 Mapel St, we will know that after the normalization process.
 The Google API may be able to correct the address to 13 Maple St in some cases and in some cases it may not which leads to issues with address correction (if at all possible).

-The issues discussed above and examples provided are a small subset of what we encounter in the real life, but after reading this article, you should be better educated about the challenges that exist and understand that there is no easy or magical solution to this problem.
+The real estate data management issues discussed above and examples provided are a small subset of what we encounter in the real life, but after reading this article, you should be better educated about the challenges that exist and understand that there is no easy or magical solution to this problem.

 We can help with your data or automation needs

 Turn the Internet into meaningful, structured and usable data